 Our global survey of healthcare practitioners reinforces the risk of handover

 Today we published the results of our global survey of healthcare practitioners, asking their opinions on the safety of handover.
-The survey was conducted with authors from Newham NHS University Hospital in London, HCA International and Bristol University Medical School.
+The survey was conducted with authors from Newham University Hospital in London, HCA International and Bristol University Medical School.

 While patient safety in operating theatres has been a recognised problem for many years – ever since the publication of the original checklist article in the New England Journal of Medicine – handover as a common clinical process has not been studied so widely.